azeez-d3v/Store-Locator/README.md

 ### Fetching Pharmacy Data

 1. Navigate to the "Data Fetching" tab
-2. Select one or more pharmacy brands using the checkboxes
+2. Select one or more pharmacy banners using the checkboxes
 3. Click "Fetch Data" and wait for the process to complete
 4. The system will display a success message with the number of locations fetched

 ### Analyzing Data

 1. Go to the "Data Analysis" tab
-2. Select a pharmacy brand dataset from the dropdown menu
+2. Select a pharmacy banner dataset from the dropdown menu
 3. Explore the various analysis tabs:
    - **Data Overview**: View basic statistics and a complete dataset table
    - **Trading Hours**: Analyze opening hours and weekly schedule patterns